Artemis II Mission Marks Historic First Crewed Flight

 The crew also trained for working in zero gravity and learned how to manage long-duration space travel.
 Comprehensive zero-gravity and long-duration management training ensures the crew is ready for both Artemis II and future missions.

-How Is the European Space Agency Supporting the Artemis II Mission?
+How Is the European Space Agency Supporting Artemis II Mission?

 The European Space Agency plays an important role in the Artemis II mission.
-One of its biggest contributions is the European service module, which is part of the Orion spacecraft.
+One of its biggest contributions is the European service module, which is part of NASA’s Orion spacecraft and broader National Aeronautics and Space Administration partnerships.

 The module powers and supports the spacecraft throughout the flight.
 It provides: